 Blood tests are the most common type of test because they are used to test a wide range of conditions.
 This article goes into some common type of tests.
 But first and foremost, so that you know what to expect, what goes on during a blood test?

 The preparation before the test varies on the type of test, and may require the patient to:

 - fast (avoid eating or drinking anything, except water) for up to 12 hours

 The test itself involves extracting blood from a blood vessel, for adults usually in the arm.
 The inside of the elbow (as shown below) or wrist is a convenient because it can be easily uncovered and the veins are relatively close to the surface.

-The image below also shows a tightened band around the upper arm.
+The image above also shows a tightened band around the upper arm.
 The band squeezes the arm, slowing down the flow of blood which causes the vein to swell.
-This makes it easier to extract the blood sample:
+This makes it easier to extract the blood sample.

 Right before taking the sample, the area of skin is usually cleaned with an antiseptic wipe to avoid complications.
 The needle attached to a syringe then goes in causing a pricking sensation.
 Before removing the syringe, the tight arm band is removed, usually while the last tube to be drawn is filling.